paragonie/random_compat/README.md

 ## Important

-**This library should be considered `EXPERIMENTAL`** until it has received sufficient review from independent third party security experts.
-Please ask your favorite hackers to hammer it for implementation errors and bugs.
+Although this library has been examined by some security experts in the PHP community, there will always be a chance that we overlooked something.
+Please ask your favorite trusted hackers to hammer it for implementation errors and bugs before even thinking about deploying it in production.

 For the background of this library, please refer to our blog post on [Generating Random Integers and Strings in PHP](https://paragonie.com/blog/2015/07/how-safely-generate-random-strings-and-integers-in-php).